 In accordance with ASC 825, for investments in financial instruments with a variable interest rate indexed to performance of underlying assets, the Group elected the fair value method at the date of initial recognition and carried these investments at fair value.
 Fair value is estimated based on quoted prices of similar products provided by banks at the end of each period.
 The Group classifies the valuation techniques that use these inputs as Level 2 of fair value measurements.
-Please see Note 21 for additional information.
+Please see Note 20 for additional information.

-(i) Restricted cash
+(j) Restricted cash

-Restricted cash represents deposits placed as security for banking facilities granted to the Group, and deposits placed in accounts co-managed with third-parties related to the real estate services, which are restricted to withdrawal or usage.
+Restricted cash represents deposits placed in accounts co-managed with third-parties related to the real estate services, which are restricted to withdrawal or usage.

-(i) Accounts receivable, net
+(k) Accounts receivable, net

 Accounts receivable is the Group's right to consideration that is unconditional, and the right to consideration is unconditional if only the passage of time is required before payment of that consideration is due.
 The carrying value of accounts receivable is reduced by an allowance that reflects the Group's best estimate of the amounts that will not be collected.

-Many factors are considered in estimating the general allowance, including but not limited to reviewing accounts receivable balances, historical bad debt rates, aging analysis, customer credit worthiness and industry trend analysis.
-The Group also makes the specific allowance if there is evidence showing that the receivable is unlikely to be collected.
-Accounts receivable balances are written off against the allowance when they are determined to be uncollectible.
-All accounts receivable balances are presented as accounts receivables, net in the consolidated balance sheets.
-Refer to Note 5 for details.
+Notes receivable mainly represents the Group's commercial acceptance bills received from customers in exchange for goods or services that it has transferred to customers.
+The carrying value of notes receivable is reduced by an allowance that reflects the Group's best estimate of the amounts that will not be collected.
+All notes receivable balances are included in and presented as accounts receivable, net in the consolidated balance sheets.